I Think Green - Even Small Things Help Care for the World

 Website and/or Calendar Links

 The I Think Green Program engages youth in investigating how living things interact with each other and with their environment.
-This program includes three tracks: 1) worms, 2) butterflies, and 3) insects.
-All three tracks are aligned to Illinois State Goals and follow a sequence of four 40-60 minute investigations in which youth practice observation skills, conduct hands-on investigations with living things, explore different life cycles, identify how living things function/adapt/change, and compare how living things interact with each other and with their environment.
+This program includes four tracks: 1) worms, 2) butterflies, 3) insects and 4) Nature Detectives.
+All four tracks are aligned to Illinois State Goals and follow a sequence of four 40-60 minute investigations in which youth practice observation skills, conduct hands-on investigations with living things, explore different life cycles, identify how living things function/adapt/change, and compare how living things interact with each other and with their environment.

 Target audience: 3rd-5th grade students